sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/core/submodules/builder.md

 # [Manipulating a molecular structure by adding new residues from templates](@id core-builder-3)

 Once built (or loaded), a molecular structure can be manipulated and changed in various ways.
-Several methods available to add, modify and remove [`Residue`](@ref) instances from a molecular structure are discussed in the following section.
+Several methods available to add, modify and remove [`Residue`](@ref) instances from a molecular structure are discussed in the [Methods](@ref pose-methods) section (see [Appending, inserting and removing Atom and Residue instances](@ref)).
 The [Builder](@ref core-builder) submodule also includes methods allowing the insertion of template residues from a sequence of vector of _codes_.

 ```@docs
 append_fragment!(::Pose{Topology}, ::Residue, ::LGrammar, ::Any; ::Any)